 Big Brother Machines:

-Napa Valley Vending has come up with a novel idea, the Vending Miser, that senses when no one’s in the room with your machine and powers it off, saving money and electricity.
-Savings aren’t huge, only about $150 per machine per year, but it’s got to be good for the planet and what’s more fun (or terrifying) than a vending machine that magically turns itself on when you walk by it?
+Napa Valley Vending has come up with a novel idea, the Vending Miser.
+This senses when no one’s in the room with your machine and powers it off.
+Thus, saving money and electricity.
+Savings aren’t huge, only about $150 per machine per year.
+But, it’s got to be good for the planet.
+Besides, what’s more fun (or terrifying) than a vending machine that magically turns itself on when you walk by it?

-Saving the environment is the name of the game for Coke and Pepsi who have both worked tirelessly to reduce reliance on Hydro-Fluorocarbons to power their machines, hence the introduction of HFC-free machines at the US Capitol.
-These new machines are cooled by natural refrigerant gas which is good since the last thing Capitol Hill needs is more hot air.
+Saving the environment is the name of the game for Coke and Pepsi.
+Both have worked tirelessly to reduce reliance on Hydro-Fluorocarbons to power their machines.
+Hence, the introduction of HFC-free machines at the US Capitol.
+These new machines are cooled by natural refrigerant gas.
+This is positive since the last thing Capitol Hill needs is more hot air.